Jon-Becker/research/papers/introducing-petrichor/introducing-petrichor.md

 ![petrichor](https://raw.githubusercontent.com/Jon-Becker/research/main/papers/introducing-petrichor/preview.png?fw)

 Petrichor is an advanced writing app that fuels a deeper understanding of your interests.
-It’s designed for anyone who loves diving deep into research and making unexpected connections between ideas.
+It's designed for anyone who loves diving deep into research and making unexpected connections between ideas.
 By merging an intuitive editor, automated semantic linking of documents, and AI-powered assistance, Petrichor helps you stay organized and uncover new insights as you write.

 Petrichor is available for free while in beta, and can be accessed at [petrichor.md](https://petrichor.md).